 2.46.
 "Outer diameter" means the overall diameter of an inflated new tyre;

 2.47.
-"Overall width" means the linear distance between the outsides of the sidewalls of an inflated pneumatic tyre, including elevations due to labelling (marking), decorations, and/or protective bands or ribs;
+"Overall width" means the linear distance between the outsides of the sidewalls of an inflated pneumatictyre, including elevations due to labelling (marking), decorations, and/or protective bands or ribs;

 2.48.
 "Parasitic loss" means loss of energy (or energy consumed) per unit distance excluding internal tyre losses, attributable to aerodynamic loss of the different rotating elements of the test equipment, bearing friction and other sources of systematic loss which may be inherent in the measurement;